Controlled Generation of Unseen Faults for Partial and Open-Partial Domain Adaptation: Evaluation and Results

-To showcase the versatility of our framework, we conduct \textit{OpenSet\&Partial} DA experiments in addition to the \textit{Partial} DA experiments (\secref{sec:Partial}).
-These experiments are only conducted on the Paderborn dataset since the domain gaps are larger.
-The other DA methods used for comparison for the \textit{Partial} DA setup are not directly applicable for the \textit{OpenSet\&Partial} setup.
-Therefore, we only report the baseline results for comparison. \figref{fig:Cross} depicts an example for the the experimental setup: For the \textit{OpenSet\&Partial} DA experiments, we assume that in each of the two domains, one fault type occurred with different severities.
-The outer race fault with severity 1 and 2 occurred in the target domain, whereas the inner race fault (severity 1,2 and 3) occurred in the source domain.
+To showcase the versatility of our framework, we conduct \textit{Open-Partial} DA experiments in addition to the \textit{Partial} DA experiments (\secref{sec:Partial}).
+These experiments are only conducted on the Paderborn dataset since the domain gaps are larger compared to the CWRU dataset.
+The other DA methods used for comparison for the \textit{Partial} DA setup are not directly applicable for the \textit{Open-Partial} setup.
+Therefore, we only report the baseline results for comparison. \figref{fig:Cross} depicts an example for the the experimental setup: For the \textit{Open-Partial} DA experiments, we assume that in each of the two domains, one fault type occurred with different severities.
+The outer race fault with severity 1 and 2 (OR1 and OR2) occurred in the target domain, whereas the inner race fault (severity 1, 2 and 3; IR1, IR2 and IR3) occurred in the source domain.
 Hence, in a first step, two generative models are trained.
 The fault signature of the outer race fault is trained on the target data, the fault signature of the inner race fault on the source data (see \textbf{Training Phase} in \secref{sec:Methodology}).
 In a second step, the missing fault data is generated: In the example of \figref{fig:Cross}, the outer race fault is generated for the source domain and the inner race fault classes with severity 1,2 and 3 for the target domain.
 This generated and real data composes the training dataset.
 Usually, only the performance on the target dataset is evaluated.
-However, in the experimental setup for \textit{OpenSet\&Partial} DA, there is missing data in each of the domains.
+However, in the experimental setup for \textit{Open-Partial} DA, there is missing data in each of the domains.
 Therefore, we evaluate the performance on two test datasets - the source $\mathbb{S}$ and the target $\mathbb{T}$.
 The test datasets comprise the real missing fault data as well as of a $30\%$ of known health conditions.
 The results on the 6-class classification task are reported in \tabref{tab:CrossPad}.
-The baseline was trained on all available real data.
+The baseline was trained on all available real data from the source and target domain.